-212. Plaintiffs bring this action pursuant to Rule 23 of the Federal Rules of Civil Procedure, on their own behalf and as representatives of the following Class:
+212. Plaintiff brings this action pursuant to Rule 23 of the Federal Rules of Civil Procedure, on her own behalf and as a representative of the following class ("Class members" or "Class"):

-All persons or entities who purchased, contributed to, participated in the purchase, or own the Nova and SuperNova UL policies at issue and who received coverage from those named insurance policies issued by USFL that experienced a cost of insurance increase beginning on their policy anniversary after August 31, 2015.
+All persons or entities that purchased, contributed to, participated in the purchase, or own the Nova and SuperNova UL policies at issue and who received coverage from those named insurance policies issued by USFL that experienced a cost of insurance increase beginning on their policy anniversary after August 31, 2015.